miles-grant-ibigroup/mastarm/README.md

 -e, --env <environment>                 Environment to use.
 -u, --update-snapshots                  Force update of snapshots.
 USE WITH CAUTION.
---coverage                              Run Jest with coverage reporting --coverage-paths <paths>                Extra paths to collect code coverage from --custom-config-file <path>             Override the Jest config with the values found in a file path relative to the current working directory
+--coverage                              Run Jest with coverage reporting --coverage-paths <paths>                Extra paths to collect code coverage from in addition to the mastarm default of `lib/**/*.js`
+--custom-config-file <path>             Override the Jest config with the values found in a file path relative to the current working directory
 --force-exit                            Force Jest to exit after all tests have completed running.
 --jest-cli-args <args>                  Extra arguments to pass directly to the Jest Cli.
 Make sure to encapsulate all extra arguments in quotes
---no-cache                              Run Jest without cache (defaults to using cache) --run-in-band                           Run all tests serially in the current process --setup-files <paths>                   Setup files to run before each test --test-environment <env>                Jest test environment to use (Jest default is jsdom) --test-path-ignore-patterns <patterns>  File patterns to ignore when scanning for test files
+--no-cache                              Run Jest without cache (defaults to using cache) --run-in-band                           Run all tests serially in the current process.
+This is always set to true while running on in a continuous integration environment.
+--setup-files <paths>                   Setup files to run before each test --test-environment <env>                Jest test environment to use (Jest default is jsdom) --test-path-ignore-patterns <patterns>  File patterns to ignore when scanning for test files